Jerusalem hero image

 Safety & Stewardship Notes

-Dress modestly for holy sites, follow local instructions, and stay hydrated on uphill walks.
+Dress modestly for holy sites, follow local instructions, and stay hydrated on uphill routes.
 Support artisans in all four quarters by purchasing responsibly and engaging respectfully with residents.

 FAQs